freekrai/simperium-php/README.md

 simperium-php
 ==============

+This is an unofficial library for interacting with the Simperium API in PHP.
+It's based on the [Simperium Python library](https://github.com/Simperium/simperium-python).

 Simperium is a simple way for developers to move data as it changes, instantly and automatically.
 This is the PHP library.

 You can [sign up](http://simperium.com) for a hosted version of Simperium.
 There are Simperium libraries for [other languages](https://simperium.com/overview/) too.